solid-contrib/information/README.md

 # Develop
 Solid is an open source project which anyone can contribute.
 Read more about [how collective decisions about Solid are made](https://github.com/solid/culture).

-[This week on Solid](https://github.com/solid/information/blob/master/this-week-in-solid.md) is a great place to read about the latest developments.

 # Build
 Anyone can implement the Solid [specification](https://github.com/solid/specification).